ClojureBridge/drawing/curriculum/create-something.md

      :else new-x )))
 ```

-This `update-x` function hinted her she could refactor update function and write `update-y` function.
+This `update-x` function hinted to her that she could refactor the update function and write an `update-y` function.
 The below is the `update-y` function.

 ```clojure
 (defn update-y